-Project ENFERMERÍA (Educating Nurses for Engagement, Research, Mentoring Excellence & Reinforcing Interpretation Access) is aimed at increasing Hispanic/Latino/a/x representation in nursing graduate programs at UCF.
+Project ENFERMERÍA (Educating Nurses for Engagement, Research, Mentoring Excellence & Reinforcing Interpretation Access) is aimed at increasing Hispanic representation in UCF nursing graduate programs and equipping nursing graduate students of all backgrounds to provide culturally congruent care to Hispanic/Latino communities.
 This project is funded through the Promoting Post-Baccalaureate Opportunities for Hispanic Americans Program (Title V, Part B), administered by the U.S. Department of Education.
+As such, this project abides by the Department’s non-discriminatory policy, Title VI.

 Measurable Objectives